Geology, soil and seismic risk

 The map shows the different degrees of waterproofing of the Emilia-Romagna plain.
 Base data have been extrapolated from the topographic database (2008-2011 update).
 It is a raster layer, with cells 10 m x 10 m wide.

-This map shows the Organic Carbon stock (Mg/ha) in soils of the alluvial plain at 0-100 cm depth.
-It is a vector tiles layer, with cells 1 km x 1 km wide.
+This map provides the estimated value of Organic Carbon stock (Mg/ha) at the depth of 0-30 cm in the soils of the Emilia-Romagna region.
+It's a raster layer, with pixels 100 m x 100 m wide.
 The evaluated value considers different soil types distribution and the effect of the “not-soils bodies ” (e.g. deep water, buildings and infrastructures land cover).
+The stock of Organic Carbon of each pixel is evaluated by geo-statistical analysis and digital soil mapping on point data, based on 1:50,000 Emilia-Romagna plain Soil Map; the selection between soil and no soil surfaces derives from 1:25k Land Use Map (2017 edition).

+This map provides the estimated value of Organic Carbon stock (Mg/ha) at the depth of 0-100 cm in the soils of the alluvial plain.
+It's a vector tiles layer, with cells 1 km x 1 km wide.
+The evaluated value considers different soil types distribution and the effect of the “not-soils bodies” (e.g. deep water, buildings and infrastructures land cover).
 The stock of Organic Carbon of each cell is evaluated by geo-statistical analysis on point data, on the base of 1:50,000 Emilia-Romagna plain Soil Map; the selection between soil and no soil surfaces derives from 1:25k Land Use Map (2003 edition).

-This map shows Organic Carbon stock (Mg/ha) in soils of hills and mountains at 0-300 cm depth.
-It is a vector tiles layer, with cells 1 km x 1 km wide.
-The evaluated value considers different soil types distribution and the effect of the “not-soils bodies ” (e.g. deep water, buildings and infrastructures land cover).
-The stock of Organic Carbon of each cell is evaluated by geo-statistical analysis on point data, on the base of 1:250k Emilia-Romagna Soil Map; the selection between soil and no soil surfaces derives from 1:25k Land Use Map (2003 edition).

-This map shows Organic Carbon stock (Mg/ha) in soils of hills and mountains at 0-100 cm depth.
-It is a vector tiles layer, with cells 1 km x 1 km wide.
+• This map provides the estimated value of Organic Carbon stock (Mg/ha) at the depth of 0-100 cm in the soils of hills and mountains.
+It's a vector tiles layer, with cells 1 km x 1 km wide.
 The evaluated value considers different soil types distribution and the effect of the “not-soils bodies” (e.g. deep water, buildings and infrastructures land cover).
 The stock of Organic Carbon of each cell is evaluated by geo-statistical analysis on point data, on the base of 1:250k Emilia-Romagna Soil Map; the selection between soil and no soil surfaces derives from 1:25k Land Use Map (2003 edition).

 • Evaluation of Soil Organic Matter content in the 0-30 cm layer (1:50k).
 3nd edition - 2023

-This map shows the classes of the organic matter content in the soils, having different agricultural potential.
-Evaluation schema refers to Disciplinari di Produzione Integrata (D.P.I.
+This map provides the classes of the organic matter content in the soils, having different agricultural potential.
+The evaluation schema refers to Disciplinari di Produzione Integrata (D.P.I.
 2015) of Emilia-Romagna Region Extension Service.
 The classes are based on the relationship between clay content and organic matter accumulation and stabilization.
-It is a raster layer, with cells 100m x 100m wide.
+It's a raster layer, with pixels 100m x 100m wide.

 • Soil erosion (1:50k) - 2019

-For the evaluation of water erosion, the Universal Soil Loss Equation by Wischmeier and Smith (USLE) was applied in the version by Renard et al. 1997.
+The current water erosion map is based on the regional-scale application of the RUSLE model (Renard et al., 1997).
 RUSLE provides an estimate of the soil loss due to water erosion expressed in Mg * ha-1 * year-1 as a long-term annual average.
 The estimated value is relative to specific combinations of slope, land use and management practices in a given climatic and environmental context.

 This map represents the background concentration of As, Cd, Cr, Ni, Pb, Sn, V and Zn in the topsoil of cultivated soils.
 The upper limit of the “usual” background value defined for topsoil samples follows the ISO international standards (ISO/DIS 19528).
 It’s a vector tiles layer, with cells 1 km x 1 km wide.
 Each cell contains estimated values of 50° and 95° percentile (mg/kg).
 These values derive from a Scorpan Kriging approach that combines the trend of metal concentrations, as derived from the 1:50,000 soil map, with geostatistical modeling of the stochastic, locally varying but spatially correlated component.
 The background map is available only in the alluvial plain area.